chtoucas/Narvalo.NET/docs/Narvalo.Edu/Fx/Monads/Monads.md

 ﻿On Monads
 =========

+Monads have the undeserved reputation of being hard.
+It is certainly due to the fact that many people try to explain them using the jargon of category theory.
-You shouldn't be afraid of the monad!
+Truth to be told, you shouldn't be afraid of the monad!
 We don't need to understand the theory behind to make good use of it.
-In fact, I guess that the monad theory, or more precisely category theory, has influenced the design of many parts of the .NET framework ; LINQ and the Reactive Extensions being the most obvious proofs of that.

 The .NET type system is not rich enough to make general monadic constructions but it gives developers access to some powerful monadic concepts in a very friendly way.
+In fact, monad theory has clearly influenced the design of some core parts of the .NET framework; LINQ and the Reactive extensions being the most obvious proofs of that.

+A way to think about a monad is that it maps a value into a richer structure which follows a set of simple rules from which we can derive a very rich vocabulary.

-For illustration, we provide two analogies from Mathematics.
-Beware they are not accurate, but they give a fairly simple way to understand the rules.
+Whenever it is possible, we illustrate the discussion with analogies from arithmetic, boolean algebra and LINQ.
+Beware, they are not always accurate, but they give a fairly easy way to get a sense of the rules.
-From the _Arithmetic_,
+The first analogy comes from the _Arithmetic_,
-- `Bind` is `*`.
+- `Bind` is `*`,
-- `Plus` is `+`.
+- `Plus` is `+`,
-- `Unit` is `1`.
+- `Unit` is `1`,
-- `Zero` is `0`.
+- `Zero` is `0`,

-From the _Boolean Algebra_,
+(`Bind`, `Plus`, `Unit` and `Zero` will be explained below) and the second one is the _Boolean Algebra_,
-- `Bind` is `∧`, the logical conjunction AND.
+- `Bind` is `∧`, the logical conjunction AND,
-- `Plus` is `∨`, the logical disjunction OR.
+- `Plus` is `∨`, the logical disjunction OR,
-- `Unit` is `True`.
+- `Unit` is `True`,
 - `Zero` is `False`.

+Before moving to monads, we explain two preliminary concepts: monoids and functors.

 Monoid
 ------